-The Applied Academics for Adult Education Program (AAAE) is designed to upgrade and develop the jobrelated academic skills of the institution's technical students.
-The program's major objectives are to enhance the potential of the institution's students to be successful in their technical programs and in the workforce as well as to ensure compliance with the Florida legislature's academic competency requirements for exitinga career technical program as a completer.
+The Academic Skills Building (ASB program is designed to upgrade and develop the job- related academic skills of the institution's technical students.
+The program's major objectives are to enhance the potential of the institution's students to be successful in their technical programs and in the workforce as well as to ensure compliance with the Florida legislature's academic competency requirements for exiting a career technical program as a completer.

-Students enrolled in AAAE must maintain attendance and satisfactory academic standing consistent with the requirements for terminal completion points and program completion.
+Students enrolled in ASB must maintain attendance and satisfactory academic standing consistent with the requirements for terminal completion points and program completion.
 For information on flexible online AAAE scheduling, see a counselor.
-AAAE is one of the services offered in each campus Technical Resource Center (TRC).
+ASB is one of the services offered in each campus Technical Resource Center (TRC.